If you have a business website, then you might have interested in website traffic, generating leads, and driving sales, giving positive ROI.

 Google AMP (Accelerated Mobile Pages) project is an initiative to improve site speed (up to 85%) on mobile devices and thus ensuring a better user experience.

 There is no considerable SEO benefit of setting www before the domain name.
 You can choose anyone according to your preference and stick to it.

-Changing non-www URL to www or vice versa randomly is not good SEO practice as search engines treat both URLs different.
+Changing a non-www URL to www or vice versa randomly is not good SEO practice as search engines treat both URLs differently.

 Many people prefer non-www URLs because they are short and easy to remember, but www URLs have some technical benefits when your site grows up to a large one.
 (Source)

 Despite that, you need not worry about this part.
 You can change it from your admin settings.

 Go to WP Admin Dashboard >> Settings >> General and add your preferred URL structure before the WordPress address and site address.

 Save the changes but don’t forget to update your site in the Google Search Console if you have already added the website there.
 Use proper redirections to your old URLs, pointing to the newer ones.